-- Belt made of cowhide leather (approx. 3.5mm thick, 38mm wide, total length incl. belt buckle approx. 104cm)
+- Belt made of vegetable-tanned natural cowhide leather (1/8" thick, 1.5" wide), 41" total length including belt buckle

 |Process mode||Resolution||Cut line|

-The laser parameters will vary depending on the laser machine you are using and the available laser power.
+NOTE: The optimal laser processing parameters may vary depending on your specific laser system and its available wattage.

 |red||Cut CO2||75||1.0||1000 Hz|